Virtual Reality Gaming is Not Dead

 PlayStation VR sales are estimated to reach $2.6 million by the end of 2017.

 Apart from traditional consoles, mobile VR is becoming a huge hit among gamers.
 Mobile VR is different from augmented reality where Pokémon Go failed massively.
 Pokémon Go failed due to numerous reasons, one of which is because the developer failed to constantly give new updates to players.
 In addition, having to actually walk several kilometers just to find a rare Pokémon is something that not a lot of gamers want to do in the long run.
-VR is different because instead of using actual surroundings that require legwork, the technology completely transports gamers into a different world with minimal effort.
+Virtual reality development is different because instead of using actual surroundings that require legwork, the technology completely transports gamers into a different world with minimal effort.

 Tech giants such as Samsung are already making huge changes to their products.
 Apple’s number one competitor seems to be improving their mobile phones to be VR compliant, and this is evident with the colossal improvements of the company’s flagship Galaxy S8 and S8+.
 As detailed by O2, both mobile phones come with features that compliment VR gaming like the infinity display, an impressive 64-bit octa core processor, and 32-bit/384kHz audio with noise cancelling.
 These upgrades promise to delivery high quality feeds to the phones’ screen, and produce digitally-enhanced sounds for a more immersive VR experience.

-VR may have started slowly but it’s certainly not dead.
+Virtual reality development may have started slowly but it’s certainly not dead.
 The sales figures don’t lie, and the direction that mobile companies are taking indicate that VR gaming is very much alive.
 VR simply needs more games that people can play on their respective platforms to stay competitive within the gaming community.